 It has been widely reported that the women will die due to their weakened necks snapping if they remove the rings but this isn’t true.
 If a woman does decide to remove her neck rings, she will go through a period of discomfort for a few days but nothing more.
 It is also a myth that the neck rings actually elongate the neck – they simply push down the collarbone and clavicle to give the appearance of such.

-What should you expect if you visit a Long Neck hill tribe village?
+What should you expect if you visit a Long Neck tribe village?

 Well…the villages were erected specifically for tourists.
 This doesn’t make them inauthentic – the brass rings, costumes, handicrafts and living quarters are all traditional, but just bear in mind that this isn’t so much a ‘cultural experience’ as it is a tourist attraction.

 On entering the village, you’ll pay the entrance fee (when I went in 2015 it was 500THB or £10).
-Some of this fee goes towards the women’s base salaries (which we were told were 1500THB a month at the time), some goes towards the maintenance of the villages, and some goes towards the upkeep of Kayan refugees in Thailand.
+This seems expensive, but some of this fee goes towards the women’s base salaries (which we were told were 1500THB a month at the time), some goes towards the maintenance of the villages, and some goes towards the upkeep of Kayan refugees in Thailand.
 I think that it is fair to charge tourists to enter the village as most people visiting a Long Neck tribe will not purchase any souvenirs, and so the entrance fee is a way of ensuring that the inhabitants definitely make money.

 The village is then essentially one big market.
 The Long Neck women weave traditional garments and talk amongst themselves as they sit at the stalls outside their homes.
 Almost every stall sells the same traditional costumes, scarves, jewellery and ornaments, made by the women themselves.